Say hi to Snapchat and Specs, your secret AR 'gateway drug'

 Technical specs

-Spectacles, however, transformed Snap from an app company into a device maker too.
-In the process, the camera-sunglasses shoved it further down the path toward AR.
+Spectacles, meanwhile, transformed Snap from an app company into a device maker too.
+In the process, the camera-equipped sunglasses shoved it further down the path toward AR.

-But people who work in AR noted that Spectacles feel like a stepping stone toward AR headsets, whether or not Snap ends up heading in that direction.
+People who work in AR note that Spectacles feel like a steppingstone toward AR headsets, whether or not Snap ends up heading in that direction.

 "It's getting people exposed to the concept of having a wearable on that's not some crazy 5-inch-thick piece of glass in front of your face," said Vince Cacace, the CEO of a startup developing advertising formats for VR and AR.
 "I could see 6,000 girls wearing this to Coachella."